 - Preservation of the character of Hook Heath by ensuring that any development is of high quality and fits into its surroundings. - Preservation of the green belt inside the Area.
 While jurisdiction over the green belt lies with Woking Borough Council, our policies seek to ensure that any building on land released is in character with the rest of Hook Heath. - Preservation of green belt areas south and east of the Hook Heath escarpment.
-This is to an extent outside the control of the Hook Heath Neighbourhood Plan as not all the land lies within the Neighbourhood Area.

-• Prevention of speeding traffic and controlling the number of cars parked on our roads, particularly the north-eastern end of Hook Heath Road and around the shops on Wych Hill.
+Where outside the Neighbourhood Area this is not within the scope of the Hook Heath Neighbourhood Plan. - Prevention of speeding traffic and controlling the number of cars parked on our roads, particularly the north-eastern end of Hook Heath Road and around the shops on Wych Hill.